GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 Whenever you need to trigger synchronization you must call @ref bs::CoreObject::markCoreDirty "CoreObject::markCoreDirty" which notifies the system that synchronization is required.
 This will in turn trigger a call to @ref bs::CoreObject::syncToCore(FrameAlloc*) "CoreObject::syncToCore" method you implemented earlier.
 Synchronization happens automatically for all dirty core objects once per frame.
 Optionally you may call @ref bs::CoreObject::syncToCore() "CoreObject::syncToCore" to manually queue the synchronization.

-See implementation of @ref bs::Light "Light" and @ref bs::LightCore "LightCore" in "BsLight.cpp" for a simple example of synchronization.
+See implementation of @ref bs::Light "Light" and @ref bs::ct::Light "ct::Light" in "BsLight.cpp" for a simple example of synchronization.

 ### Dependencies {#coreThread_b_a_c}
 Core objects might be dependant on other core objects.
 For example a @ref bs::Material "Material" is dependant on a @ref bs::Shader "Shader".
 Whenever the shader's object is marked as dirty the material might need to perform synchronization as well.
 In general whenever a dependancy core object is marked as dirty, its dependant will be synchronized as well.